Close

 • A worn shirt or blanket with a familiar scent

 Helping puppies feel okay alone takes time.
-Slowly increasing crate time helps them feel confident without their owner nearby.
+Slowly increasing crate time builds confidence.

 • Begin with 5–10 minutes of alone time while staying nearby